codacy/codacy-rubocop/docs/description/Lint_DuplicateRegexpCharacterClassElement.md

-This cop checks for duplicate elements in Regexp character classes.
+Checks for duplicate elements in Regexp character classes.

 # Examples